maxtkc/mos-herb-site/work_w_me.md

 ![Mo Finds Tree](/assets/images/webp/mo_reaches_into_tree.webp){: style="float: right; width: 40%"}

-Schedule a free intro call above to learn what an herbal consulatation is all about and whether or not we might be a good fit for each other.
-For most people, this is your first time meeting with a clinical herbalist and it can be helpful to talk through what you're looking for and see if I might be able to support you.
+Schedule a free intro call above to learn what an herbal consulatation is all about and whether or not we might be a good fit for each other!
+For most people, this is your first time meeting with a clinical herbalist.
+We talk through what you're looking for and see if I might be able to support you.

 None of the above times work?
 Send me a message at mkatzchristy (at) gmail.com with your availability, and I'll see what I'm able to do!